-This informal practice can be done slowly as a sort of mini-meditation, or you can use the words as a three-part phrase when you encounter difficulties in daily life.
+This informal practice can be done slowly as a sort of mini-meditation or self-compassion break, or you can use the words as a three-part phrase when you encounter difficulties in daily life.

 After reading through these instructions, you may want to try them out with your eyes closed so you can go inward more deeply.

 - Think of a situation in your life that is causing you stress, such as a health problem, relationship problem, work problem, or some other struggle.